An unconventional bio. With no apologies to one and all.

 24: Leads a stray life.
 Eats kebabs, aimlessly walks the streets of old Delhi.

-26: Runs away from The Asian Age, M J Akbar’s start up and my first toxic workplace.
+26: Runs away from The Asian Age, M J Akbar’s start up, my first toxic workplace.

 27: Comes to terms with the past, marriage is arranged.

 27: Becomes jobless a week after marriage.
-Newspaper owner sells paper to run his cement factory.
+Newspaper owner sells Sunday Mail to run his cement factory.
 Didn’t realize that private equity would own newspapers in future.

 28: Unemployed for the first time.
 Knocks on countless doors for a job in New Delhi’s hottest summer.
 Learns empathy.